Fusion-Lightguns/Fusion-Phaser/README.md

      - Purchased a DIY kit to see if using them is feasible .

-     - Started to code a Teensy LC to act like Arduino .
+     - Started to code a Teensy LC to act like mouse & keyboard.

      - Figuring out which microprocessor to use if not kit.

 # What do different types mean ?